- A01 ~ The Rebirth of the Phoenix

 “He’s recovering, sir,” Ka’nï tells.

-«Good to know,» the voice sighs in relief. «We just have received a message from the SIP, a flotilla is approaching.
+«Good to know,» the voice sighs in relief. «We just have received a message from the IPS, a flotilla is approaching.
 Estimate time to arrival is thirty minutes.»

 All sigh in relief at the news.
 About bloody time…